NNPDF/pineappl/README.md

 This repository contains libraries, tools, and interfaces to read and write `PineAPPL` grids.

+There are three crates in this repository:

+- [`pineappl`](https://crates.io/crates/pineappl) is the crate containing the main functionality
+- [`pineappl_capi`](https://crates.io/crates/pineappl) installs a library and a C header, to use PineAPPL inside a C program.
+- [`pineappl_cli`](https://crates.io/crates/pineappl) installs a program to use PineAPPL from the command line.

 # Installation

-`PineAPPL` needs `Rust`.
-If it's not already available on your system, go to
-<https://www.rust-lang.org/tools/install> and follow the instructions.
+`PineAPPL` depends on [`Rust`](https://www.rust-lang.org/).
+If it's not already installed on your system, use your favourite package manager to install it, or go to <https://www.rust-lang.org/tools/install> and follow the instructions there.

-Next, run `cargo build --release` in the top-level directory of this repository.
-To install the program `pineappl` run `cargo install --path pineappl_cli`.

-## C API

-To use `PineAPPL` via the `C` API, you need `cbindgen` to generate the C header.
-First run `cargo install cbindgen` to install it, then run

-    cbindgen -c pineappl_capi/cbindgen.toml pineappl_capi/ > pineappl_capi.h

-This will create the header in the top-level directory of the repository.
-The corresponding library can be found after building the project in

-    target/release/pineappl_capi.{so,dylib,dll}